paladin-projects/paladin-collect/README.md

 1. Run script by typing its name.
 The script will ask you to enter iLO IP address, login, password.
 Results are saved to `collected*` file.

 # svt-collect
 `svt-collect` is a script to collect most of \*-show commands from SimpliVity node.
-Copy it to OmniStack Virtual Controller (SimpliVity Virtual Appliance) via SCP/SFTP (for example with WinSCP) and run as
+Copy it to OmniStack Virtual Controller (SimpliVity Virtual Appliance) via SCP/SFTP (for example with WinSCP), login as `svtcli` user and run as

 `bash svt-collect > svt-collect.out`